What is a DIY funeral?

 If you can arrange for the body to be kept in a mortuary until the day of the funeral, the staff may help you dressing and placing your loved one into the coffin.
 If your loved one had any cannulas or catheters, they may also be happy to remove these for you.

-Please note, if the death is referred to the coroner, you will be unable to care for your loved one at home.
+If the death is referred to the coroner, you will be unable to care for your loved one at home.

 Buying a coffin or shroud